mosop/have_files/README.md

 require "have_files/spec"

 it "may work" do
-  nil.should have_files("/path/to/expected") do |dir|
+  nil.should have_files("/path/to/expected") do |actual_dir|
-    File.write dir + "/test.txt", "Hello, worlb!\n"
+    File.write actual_dir + "/test.txt", "Hello, world!\n"
   end
 end
 ```

-Maybe, it fails like:
+If test fails, have_files generate a diff message like:

 ```
 Failures: